yashsehgal/Everything/README.md

 # Everything
-Share any of your codes.
+Feel free to share any type of your code here.